B0obe/Lens-Studio-JS/README.md

 - **BlinkToBounce**: Makes an object bounce when the user blinks
 - **SmileToColorCycle**: Changes object colors when the user smiles
+- **TweenExample**: Demonstrates how to use TweenUtils for various animations

 ## Documentation